-For general press inquires, please e-mail firstname.lastname@example.org.
+For general press inquiries, please e-mail firstname.lastname@example.org.
 The contacts listed below are available only to news professionals.

 The public relations team at Aurora Health Care operates under the following guidelines and procedures: